-"This time is still regular customers, much luckier than many other restaurants!"
+"This time is still regular customers, much luckier than many other shops!"

 At noon, I went to the Ky Dong chicken noodle and pho restaurant at 14/5Bis Ky Dong (Ward 9, District 3) after the restaurant was recently listed as a Bib Gourmand restaurant by Michelin Guide.
 As expected, the restaurant was packed with customers, more crowded than the last time I visited 2 months ago.
-At peak times, customers filled dozens of tables in the restaurant, everyone was laughing and chatting happily, enjoying their food.
+At peak times, customers sat at dozens of tables arranged in the restaurant, everyone was laughing and chatting happily, comfortably enjoying the food.

 After Michelin, Ky Dong chicken noodles became even more popular.

-Just like that, a steady stream of customers kept coming in and out of the restaurant, a testament to the appeal of the nearly half-century-old restaurant in the small alley.
-Confiding in me, the restaurant representative said that at this time, customers still regularly come to support, partly thanks to the "Michelin effect".
+Just like that, a steady stream of customers came in and out of the restaurant, a testament to the appeal of the restaurant, which has been in operation for nearly half a century and is located in a small alley.
+Confiding in me, the restaurant representative said that at this time, customers still come regularly to support, partly thanks to the "Michelin effect".

 “But before that, my family's restaurant had many loyal customers who had supported it for decades.
 After being listed on the Michelin list, the restaurant became more crowded, and customers from near and far came to visit,” the owner confided.